Nutritional yeast

-Nutritional yeast (also known as nooch) is a deactivated yeast, often a strain of Saccharomyces cerevisiae, that is sold commercially as a food product.
-It is sold in the form of yellow flakes, granules, or powder and can be found in the bulk aisle of most natural food stores.
-It is popular with vegans and vegetarians and may be used as an ingredient in recipes or as a condiment.
+Nutritional yeast (informally called nooch) is a deactivated (i.e., dead) yeast, often a strain of Saccharomyces cerevisiae, that is sold commercially as a food product.
+It is sold in the form of yellow flakes, granules, or powder, and may be found in the bulk aisle of natural food stores.
+It is used in vegan and vegetarian cooking as an ingredient in recipes or as a condiment.

-It is a significant source of some B-complex vitamins and contains trace amounts of several other vitamins and minerals.
-Sometimes nutritional yeast is fortified with vitamin B12, another reason it is popular with vegans.
+It is a source of some B-complex vitamins and contains trace amounts of several other vitamins and minerals.
+It is often fortified with vitamin B12.

-Nutritional yeast has a strong flavor that is described as nutty or cheesy, which makes it popular as an ingredient in cheese substitutes.
-It is often used by vegans in place of cheese, in, for example, mashed and fried potatoes or scrambled tofu, or as a topping for popcorn.
+Nutritional yeast has a strong flavor described as nutty or cheesy for use as a cheese substitute.
+It may be used in preparation of mashed potatoes, tofu, or popcorn.

-In Australia, it is sometimes sold as "savoury yeast flakes".
-In New Zealand, it has long been known as Brufax.
-Though "nutritional yeast" usually refers to commercial products, inadequately fed prisoners of war have used "home-grown" yeast to prevent vitamin deficiency.

 Nutritional yeast is a whole-cell inactive yeast that contains both soluble and insoluble parts, which is different from yeast extract.
-Yeast extract is made by centrifuging inactive nutritional yeast and concentrating the water soluble yeast cell proteins which are rich in glutamic acid, nucleotides, and peptides, the flavor compounds responsible for umami taste.
+Yeast extract is made by centrifuging inactive nutritional yeast and concentrating the water-soluble yeast cell proteins which are rich in glutamic acid, nucleotides, and peptides, the flavor compounds responsible for umami taste.

 Commercial production

-Nutritional yeast is produced by culturing a yeast in a nutrient medium for several days.
+Nutritional yeast is produced by culturing yeast in a nutrient medium for several days.
 The primary ingredient in the growth medium is glucose, often from either sugarcane or beet molasses.
-When the yeast is ready, it is deactivated with heat and then harvested, washed, dried and packaged.
+When the yeast is ready, it is killed with heat and then harvested, washed, dried and packaged.
 The species of yeast used is often a strain of Saccharomyces cerevisiae.
 The strains are cultured and selected for desirable characteristics and often exhibit a different phenotype from strains of S. cerevisiae used in baking and brewing.